yasufum/dpdk-installer/README.md

 Ansible uses ssh to install tools on remote server, so you have to ssh client into ansible server in which ansible is installed.

-You also have to install sshd in ansible clients before install DPDK or other tools.
+You also have to install sshd on ansible clients and to be able to ssh-key login from the server before install DPDK and other applications.

+In order to ssh-key login, you generate with `ssh-keygen` on the server and copy content of it to `$HOME/.ssh/authorized_keys` on the clients.

 ### 2. How to use